Link to us!

 Haxan, Rogue Pictures

 Wyatt bolts upright from his bed, in his fortified home, tucked deep in the woods.
-It would seem that he has a premonition of what is about to happen, but his sleepy girlfriend, Hope (Catherine Mangen), tells him, "Relax Wyatt, there's nothing there."
+It would seem he has a premonition of what's to come, but his sleepy girlfriend, Hope (Catherine Mangen), tells him, "Relax Wyatt, there's nothing there."
 Then mumbles, "There never is..."

 Then Duke whispers, "Not again."

 Wyatt relents and let's them into his garage, away from the sleeping Hope, then is surprised when they bring their prize in with them.
 He doesn't want the creature in his house, but there are several high-octane dynamics all going on at once.
 Cody wants revenge.
 Duke wants justice.
-Otis just wanted to know that it was all real and that he wasn't really crazy.
-He's got that now and just wants to go home, but loyalty to his friends won't let that happen.
+Otis just wanted to know that it's all true and that he isn't really crazy.
+He's got that now and just wants to go home, but loyalty to his friends keeps him there.
 As for Wyatt "I left this in the rearview a long time ago."

 Nearly everything that happens from here on takes place inside the stage of Wyatt's house.
-And as the four men angrily butt heads, the story of what took place 15 years ago slowly comes out.
+As the four men angrily butt heads, the story of what took place 15 years ago slowly comes out.

 Hope: "Is this why you didn't want me moving in?"